 - annual and interim MD&A,

 - news releases, and

-- sales and marketing materials such as:
+- sales and other materials such as:

 - green sheets, and

-- term sheets and road show materials prepared in accordance with National Instrument 41-101 General Prospectus Requirements.
+- marketing materials prepared in accordance with National Instrument 41-101 General Prospectus Requirements and other prospectus rules.

-See also Part 5 of this policy..
+See also Part 5 of this policy.

-6. These amendments become effective on ●.
+6. These changes become effective on August 13, 2013.